translate/pootle/docs/server/commands.rst

 This command also allows to read translations from files and build the TM resources in the external TM server.
-In order to do so it is mandatory to provide the :option:`--tm` and :option:`--project` options, along with some filename argument to import translations from.
-The provided project name will be displayed on TM matches in the translation editor:
+In order to do so it is mandatory to provide the :option:`--tm` and :option:`--display-name` options, along with some files to import.

+The display name is a label used to group translations within a TM.
+A given TM can host translations for several display names.
+The display name can be used to specify the name of the project from which the translations originate.
+The display name will be shown on TM matches in the translation editor.
+To specify a name use :option:`--display-name`:

 .. code-block:: bash

-   (env) $ pootle update_tmserver --tm=libreoffice --project="LibreOffice 4.3 UI" TM_LibreOffice_4.3.gl.tmx
+   (env) $ pootle update_tmserver --tm=libreoffice --display-name="LibreOffice 4.3 UI" TM_LibreOffice_4.3.gl.tmx

 By default the command will only add new translations to the server.
 To rebuild